 Prepare for college admission early!
 Outlined below are step-by-step details of the college application process, including general criteria colleges have for admissions.
 Learn what you need to maximize your admissions opportunities each year of high school by reading How to Prepare for College.

-Directions for filling out the application, as well as instructions on other items to be sent in with the application will be included in the material you receive from the college.
+Directions for filling out the application, as well as instructions on other items to be sent in with the application can be found on the college's website.
 Read the directions!
-Always fill out the application as directed.
+Always complete the application as directed.

-Colleges may designate a particular way to send in all the parts of your application.
-Also, pay close attention to deadlines.
+Pay close attention to deadlines.
 Our recommendation is to have all parts of the application submitted to each college by November 1.
-(Please note that on rare occasion, colleges will have an October 15 deadline for early programs i.e. College of Charleston)
+(Please note that on rare occasion, colleges will have an October 15 deadline for early programs.)

 Students should use Naviance to request teacher recommendations.
 Immediately before making the request online, be sure to contact the teacher in person to make a formal request.
 Students should also provide the teacher with a copy of his or her resume, reflection paper and a list of schools to which the transcript should be sent.